Frequently asked questions

 - Part C (Medicare Advantage Plans) is offered by private companies like Aetna, who contract with the federal government, to cover the same or more benefits than Original Medicare (Parts A and B).
 Medicare Advantage Plans may offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs.
 Some Medicare Advantage plans also include Medicare prescription drug coverage (MA-PD plans); others do not (MA plans).

-- Part D (Medicare prescription drug coverage) is offered by private companies like Aetna, who contract with the federal government, to help cover your prescription costs only.
+- Part D (Medicare prescription drug coverage) is offered by private companies like Aetna, who contract with the federal government, to help cover your prescription drug costs only.
 This coverage is available as a Medicare prescription drug plan (PDP) or as part of a Medicare Advantage plan (MA-PD).

 - Medigap (Medicare Supplement Plans) is offered by private companies like Aetna to help pay for certain benefits not covered by Original Medicare (Parts A and B).
 New Medicare Supplement policies no longer cover prescription drugs.